Limoux

 Limoux ([limu]; Limós [liˈmus]) is a commune and subprefecture in the Aude department, a part of the ancient Languedoc province and the present-day Occitanie region in southern France.
 Its vineyards are famous for being first to produce sparkling wine known as Blanquette de Limoux.

 Geography

 Limoux lies on the river Aude about 30 km due south of Carcassonne.
-It has two railway stations on the line to Carcassonne: Limoux station and Limoux-Flassian station.
+In February 1965, it absorbed the former commune Vendémies.
+Limoux has two railway stations on the line to Carcassonne: Limoux station and Limoux-Flassian station.

 Population

 Blanquette de Limoux

 Blanquette de Limoux is produced around the city of Limoux.
 The main grape of the wine is Mauzac, followed by Chardonnay and Chenin blanc.
 Wine historians believe that the world's first sparkling wine was produced in this region in 1531, by the monks at the abbey in Saint-Hilaire, Aude.

 Culture

 The town is perhaps best known for its Winter festival called Fecos [ˈfekɔs], often referred to (inaccurately) as a Carnival or Fête.
 It is generally referred to as Carnival de Limoux in French language.
 It is known for its British expatriate population.

 During the French Revolution, demonstrators forced officials to seal the granaries, demanded an end to dues and indirect taxes and then ransacked the tax-collector's offices and threw records into the River Aude.